 The Editorial Board of the scientific journal "Economics and Law" accepts articles specially written for the journal that were not previously published (even in separate parts, see the Regulation on plagiarism and self-plagiarism).
-Materials for publication are submitted in Ukrainian, Russian or English and must be made in accordance with the following requirements.
+Materials for publication are submitted in Ukrainian or in English and must be made in accordance with the following requirements.
 In its activities, the Editorial Board is guided by the provisions of the Procedure for the Formation of the List of Scientific Professional Publications of Ukraine approved by the Order of the Ministry of Education and Science of Ukraine of 15.01.2018 No. 32 (registered in the Ministry of Justice of Ukraine on 06.02.2018 No. 148/31600).

 To the articles of all authors without exception, an external review of the Doctor of Sciences is necessary - a specialist in the field of relevant research.
 Without external review in printed form (in the original), the articles are not considered by the editors.
 The review of the article by the Editorial Board and its internal review by the members of the Editorial Board takes place only after the original of the external review has been submitted.
 Internal review is two-way anonymous.

 In accordance with the Resolution of the Presidium of the Higher Attestation Commission of Ukraine of 15.01.2003 No. 7-05 / 1 ("Bulletin of the Higher Attestation Commission of Ukraine" No. 1/2003), the article should have such elements (in the text, boldface):

 - Introduction (general statement of the problem and its connection with important scientific and practical tasks, it allows to assess the state of the problem at the global and regional levels, contains no more than 10 references to periodicals and monographic publications that have been published for the last 5-10 years, in the text of the entry is not allowed to form more than 3 sources in one parenthesis);